Complaints about banks and building societies

 Claims management companies, also known as claims assessors, are firms that charge you a fee to help you take your complaint to the Ombudsman.

 You don't need to pay someone to help you make a complaint.
-There is free help available.
-The Financial Ombudsman Service (FOS) has a Helpline which you can phone to check whether your complaint is suitable and to help you fill in any forms.
-This will cost you the price of a phone call.
+You can call the Financial Ombudsman Service (FOS) helpline if you want to check whether your complaint is something they can help with.
+They can also help you fill in any forms.

-In England and Wales, claims management companies have to be authorised by the Ministry of Justice.
-You can check whether a claims management company is authorised on the Claims Regulation website.
+In England and Wales, claims management companies have to be authorised by the Financial Conduct Authority.
+You can check whether a claims management company is authorised on the Financial Conduct Authority website.

 If the Ombudsman can't sort out your complaint, your only other option is to consider going to court.
 However, going to court should be your last resort.